ACCESS-Cloud-Based-InSAR/CICD-notes/README.md

 + [Build](https://github.com/ACCESS-Cloud-Based-InSAR/DockerizedTopsApp/blob/dev/.github/workflows/build.yml) - builds and releases docker containers for `dev` and `main` branches.
 Requires the shared account Github token as indicated in this [line](https://github.com/ACCESS-Cloud-Based-InSAR/DockerizedTopsApp/blob/dev/.github/workflows/build.yml#L26)

 # Diving Deeper

+We organize the actions and setup based on the categories of `Testing`, `Static Analysis` and `Release` noted above.
+We also go into releasing the software on standard package repositories and various needed setup.

 ## A. Testing